alphaess-developer/alphacloud_open_api/README.md

 # How to bind
 The current plan is that the SN is associated with the user's mailbox, and the verification code needs to be obtained through the user's mailbox

+# What APIs are there?
+1.getPowerDataBySn
+2.getMySystemList
+3.getChargingBySn
+4.setChargingBySn